wkumari/draft-wkumari-dhc-capport/README.md

    [RFC Editor: Please remove this section before publication ]

+   From 10 to 11:

+   o  Updared Olafur's affiliation.

    From 09 to 10:

    o  Ted Lemon and Joel Jaeggli: there's no benefit to insisting on an